Leaving Cert English: Complete Revision Days at venues countrywide

 We, Philip Campion and Declan O’Neill, are a team of two very clued-in, dynamic, imaginative, inspiring and lively lecturers.

-We cover both papers in close detail–it will amaze you, the know-how you can learn in one focused day.
+Our Preparation Day covers both papers in close detail–it will amaze you, the know-how you can learn in one focused day.

 We save students time and money when compared to grind schools.